pmiguelpinto90/ShiftDisplay/README.md

 * __ShiftDisplay()__
   * ShiftDisplay led(latchPin, clockPin, dataPin, displayType, displayLength)

-  Creates ShiftDisplay object, initialize the library with the interface pins, and sets up with the display properties.
+  Creates ShiftDisplay object, initializes the library with the interface pins, and sets up with the display properties.

   `led`: is a variable of type ShiftDisplay.

   `latchPin`, `clockPin`, `dataPin`: are the number of the Arduino digital pins connected to the shift registers latch, clock and data pins respectively.

-  `displayType`: is a constant `COMMON_CATHODE` or `COMMON_ANODE`, depending on your display(s) type.
+  `displayType`: is a constant `COMMON_CATHODE` or `COMMON_ANODE`, depending on the type of your display(s).

   `displayLength`: is the quantity of digits on all displays combined.